 I’m convinced that the conscious, rational part of the mind works in a machine-like fashion, using and manipulating facts and rules, devising and following step-by-step protocols (algorithms).
-This is either an important insight or a banal observation and i’m not sure which.

 I’m not saying that people are machines.
 We rely on our unconscious, which apparently does not work sequentially.
 The conscious and unconscious work together and make a great team.
 Only if you consciously ignore your feelings do you become a soulless robot (though there’s a lot of that about).